unilad homepage

 Advert

-A woman from the UK has tragically passed away from a rare form of cancer which affects only 2 percent of people.
+A woman from the UK has tragically passed away from a rare form of cancer which affects only two percent of people.

-And the scary part is, it all started with a common symptom that many of us will experience.
+And the alarming part is, it all started with a common symptom that many of us will experience at some point in our lives.

-Katy Miles was a fit and healthy young woman, who regularly got stuck in at her local CrossFit classes, but at just 37 years old she started to notice some bladder control issues while skipping during one the classes, as she desperately needed to use the bathroom.
+Katy Miles was a fit and healthy woman who regularly got stuck in at her local CrossFit classes, but at just 37 years old, she started to notice some bladder control issues while skipping during one of the classes, as she desperately needed to use the bathroom.

 Off the back of this incident, Katy saw her doctor, who referred her for a scan that showed an abnormality.